John M. Lloyd: Arrest and confession

 Lloyd informed his interrogators that John Surratt, Atzerodt, and Herold had hidden a pair of carbines, ammunition, some rope, and a wrench in a wall on the second floor.
 He admitted that Mrs. Surratt had reminded him of their existence on April 11 and April 14.
 He also revealed that Booth and Herold had visited the tavern near midnight on April 14, taking one of the guns as well as the field glasses and some whiskey.
 Booth, Lloyd said, bragged that he had killed Lincoln.
 Lloyd helped the investigators recover the second gun, which confirmed his testimony.
-Seeing his wife at the tavern, Lloyd cried, "Oh, Mrs. Surratt, that vile woman, she has ruined me!
+Seeing his wife at the tavern, Lloyd cried, "Oh, [that] Mrs. Surratt, that vile woman, she has ruined me!
 I am to be shot!"

 Lloyd was transferred to the Union Army's headquarters at Bryantown, Maryland, where he was further interrogated by Colonel Henry H. Wells.
 He revealed more details of the conspiracy, and of Booth and Herold's visit on April 14.
 Portions of his testimony tended to implicate John and Mary Surratt, George Atzertodt, and David Herold in the assassination plot.

 Lloyd was transferred to the Old Capitol Prison in Washington D.C., on April 23.
 He was questioned further there.